How Emerson Lake & Palmer’s ‘Brain Salad Surgery’ Became a Last Hurrah

 Well, sort of: ELP purchased an entire movie theater, ripped out all of its chairs and retrofitted the space as a practice room.
 "I think Brain Salad Surgery represented creating an album out of a collective inspiration," Greg Lake said in the reissue's liner notes.
 "That was the motivation behind buying this cinema to rehearse in – to try and do something with more of a live, rather than preconceived, feel."

 Once recording started, ELP could hardly keep from tinkering anyway.
-Best known for the futuristic, three-part and nearly 30-minute "Karn Evil 9," Brain Salad Surgery is a technological wonder.
+Best known for the futuristic, three-part and nearly 30-minute "Karn Evil 9," Brain Salad Surgery arrived on Nov.
+19, 1973 as a technological wonder.
 It features the recording debut of a prototype Moog Apollo – the first-ever polyphonic synthesizer – on the opening "Jerusalem," and an early attempt at working with electronic drums on the muscular tweaking of the 20th century classical music piano concerto "Toccata."

 Emerson Lake and Palmer would eventually tour the album, hauling 36 tons of equipment with them, including what was referred to as the first discrete quadraphonic PA system – not to mention a huge rig that levitated Keith Emerson's keyboard so that it could be spun, with him on it, a full 360 degrees.

 This is how a prog band got back to basics.
 But it wouldn't last long.
 With punk and New Wave right around the corner, the trio's 1977 follow-up, Works, was essentially three solo records featuring appearances by the other members of Emerson Lake and Palmer.
 The end was already in sight.